P-p-H-d/mlib/README.md

 Push 'data' into the Red Black Tree 'rbtree' at its ordered place while keeping the tree balanced.
+It overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).

 ##### void name\_emplace[\_suffix](name\_t rbtree, args...)

 Push a new element by initializing it with the provided arguments, at its ordered place while keeping the tree balanced.
+It overwrites the already existing value if 'key' is already present in the dictionnary (contrary to C++).
 This method is created if the EMPLACE\_TYPE operator is provided.
 See emplace chapter.

 ##### void name\_pop(type *dest, name\_t rbtree, const type data)